The following patent was granted by

 taking.

-is prompted via the Kiosk's display 8 to place his pertinent
+visitor is prompted via the Kiosk's display 8 to place his

-finger on the surface of the digital fingerprint scanner 5.
+pertinent finger on the surface of the digital fingerprint

-His fingerprint is digitally scanned in and temporarily
+scanner 5.
+His fingerprint is digitally scanned in and

-stored in memory 4.
-If other biometrics are used in the
+temporarily stored in memory 4.
+If other biometrics are used

-personal identification of the visitor, then the relevant
+in the personal identification of the visitor, then the

-For the casual visitor to the country, this would
+casual visitor to the country, this would suffice for the

-changed, a touch-screen keyboard is displayed on the display
+has changed, a touch-screen keyboard is displayed on the

 information.
 Other examples of longer-term foreign visitors